Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Calibration with

 To explore the best resolution achievable in Phase II, and to test the CRES spectrum model (\autoref{eq:FullModel1}), we took $^{\mathrm{83m}}$Kr data with the trap coil currents set to the shallow trap configuration in \autoref{fig:quadtrapcoils}.
 Figure~\ref{fig:krypton shallow trap} shows the fit to these data.
 Also shown is the underlying $^{\mathrm{83m}}$Kr lineshape model $\mathcal{Y}_{\mathrm{Kr}}$, which includes both the main peak and the shakeup/shakeoff satellites.
-The figure displays intermediate lineshapes in which additional model elements are added one by one, to exhibit the effects of magnetic field inhomogeneity (treated as equivalent to instrumental resolution $\mathcal{I}$) and scattering.
+The figure displays intermediate lineshapes in which contributions to the model are included one by one, to exhibit the effects of magnetic field inhomogeneity (treated as equivalent to instrumental resolution $\mathcal{I}$) and scattering.
 In the shallow trap, there are only small differences between the average magnetic fields experienced by trapped electrons with different pitch angles.
-Accordingly, the broadening from $\mathcal{I}$ (purple curve) is $1.66(19)$\,eV FWHM.
+Accordingly, the broadening from $\mathcal{I}$ (included in the purple curve) is $1.66(19)$\,eV FWHM.
 This combines with the natural linewidth of 2.774\,eV FWHM~\cite{Altenmuller:2019ddl} to produce a main peak with a FWHM of 4.0\,eV.
-The Gaussian component of the Voigt profile used in \autoref{fig:linearity_Kr_K_freq_line} has a FWHM of $2.10(6)$\,eV, in reasonable agreement given that $\mathcal{I}$ is not Gaussian.
 Out of all events, 69\% are detected before scattering.
 Additional curves in \autoref{fig:krypton shallow trap} show events detected after a single scatter and after up to 20 scatters.
 In the low-energy tail (below 17.814 eV), scattering events comprise 61\% of counts.

-The summed $\chi^2$ of the binned data falls within 1\,$\sigma$ of the mean of the distribution of summed $\chi^2$ values from MC simulations, verifying goodness of fit.
+The summed $\chi^2_{\lambda,p}$ of the binned data (631) falls within 1$\sigma$ of the mean of the distribution of summed $\chi^2_{\lambda,p}$ values from MC simulations (607$\pm$ 40), verifying goodness of fit.
 This demonstrates the high-resolution capabilities of CRES and validates the $^{\mathrm{83m}}$Kr model.